TypeScript client usage

 Each individual request issued as part of these operations must obey requestTimeoutMs in addition to keyspaceAdminTimeoutMs.

-Earlier TypeScript client versions also has a FindCursor class with similar behavior.
-The primary differences in FindCursor between 1.x and 2.x are as follows:
+The primary differences between the FindCursor between 1.x and 2.x are as follows:

-• 2.x introduces TableFindCursor or CollectionFindCursor subclasses.
+• 2.x introduces TableFindCursor or CollectionFindCursor subclasses, and an AbstractCursor superclass.

 For more information about moving from 1.x to 2.x, see Data API client upgrade guide.